LiranNis/Mirror/README.md

 ```
 gem nexus *
 ```
+**Note** if redeploy is disabled this command will fail if package already exists.

 ## Nuget
 After downloading with the script, you can upload the files to the nuget-hosted repository using:
 `nuget push *.nupkg -Source http://<servername>:8081/repository/nuget-hosted/`